Tories and Labour neck and neck in battle for Nadine Dorries seat, poll shows

 Josh Simons, director of Labour Together, said the polling “clearly shows this is a two-horse race between Labour and the Conservatives”.

-However, the latest poll suggests that Labour support is falling.
+However, the latest poll suggests that Labour has lost its lead.
 An Opinium poll in June put Labour on 28 per cent, the Tories on 24 per cent and the Lib Dems on 15 per cent.

 Access unlimited streaming of movies and TV shows with Amazon Prime Video